 New York City boasts a myriad of cuisines and great culture from around the world.
 If you thought New York was all about hotdogs, pretzels, and cupcakes, then you would be wrong.
 Manhattan is teeming with original dining experiences.
-Here are some of the best unique and versatile restaurants that should be explored.
+Here are some of the best unique and versatile restaurants with creative culinary concepts that should be explored.

 Ancolie the epicurean cantine coming soon (fall opening) to 58 W. 8th Street in Greenwich Village serves healthy and wholesome meals in reusable glass jars.
 They serve delicious breakfast, lunch and snacks cooked in the kitchen daily for ultimate farm to table Their recipes are inspired by traditional french home cooking and international flavors.
 Pre- opening, they offer business lunches and event catering.They are completely against pesticides, GMOs and artificial ingredients because they believe in food that is good for you and the environment.
 They say it best: “Gorgeous- Our jars are transparent inside and out: you’ll know exactly what you are eating when you pick one.
 Authentic- Real meals deserve real packaging.
 Everything tastes better out of glass.
 Reliable- It’s the perfect partner for our meals, keeping our cold dishes crisp and our warm ones cozy.
 Elegant- Our jars replace all the foil, paper and plastic that come with your typical lunch.
 Green- Billions of pounds of plastic pollute our oceans and landfills.
 Take a stand, choose glass!
 Pure- Glass leaves our food just as we found it: natural and chemical-free.”